MdEhsanAhsan/CustomTextParser/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Whether you want to improve the parser logic, add features like CSV export, or build a GUI version, feel free to open a PR or issue.

----

-## 📄 License

-MIT License – see `LICENSE` for details.

----

-Let me know if you'd like me to generate:
-- The actual Python script (`dat_parser.py`)
-- CI/CD workflow config
-- Packaging for PyPI or standalone executable
-- Logo or documentation site

 Happy coding! 🚀